5 min read

 In 2013, 2.4 million direct debit payments were made on an average day in Australia, according to the Australian Payments Clearing Association.
 Records show that the popularity of direct debit is growing fast, with the volume of payments doubling since 2002.

-These figures show Australian consumers are more than willing to pay their bills and invoices through direct debit, if only businesses would integrate this solution into their business fee collection model.
+These figures show Australian consumers are more than willing to pay their bills and invoices through, if only businesses would integrate this solution into their business fee collection model.

 Here are four reasons your business should embrace this trend sooner rather than later.